 For some reason, people think studying distance learning is expensive.
 Learning online is often the least expensive for several reasons.
 To name a few – you don’t need to travel or rent accommodation.
 Food and drink expenditures are a lot less and course material is included in your study fee.
 This makes it a very attractive option if you still have doubts.

 The whole idea is to be user-friendly.
 Courses are designed to be understandable and easily accessible with video clips of lessons.
 All you basically will need is a computer with internet access.
 Adding to that, there are 42 learner support centres across the country where you can have contact sessions with your lecturer.

 Linked to the above aspect, support is only a click away.
 Lecturers are in constant contact with students by sending out weekly emails and updates. eFundi is North-West University’s learning management system.
 In simpler terms; it is a communication platform that connects students and lecturers while providing important course resources.
 Through these platforms, students can reach out if they have any questions regarding the coursework.

 # Distance learning is open for cheating

-North-West University is the second largest university in South Africa with more than 70 000 students.
+North-West University is the second-largest university in South Africa with more than 70 000 students.
 You too can be part of this exclusive and vibrant university.
-To find out more go to our website or click on the link: http://ow.ly/CAqC30kk85O and complete the form.
-One of our marketers will contact you for assistance.
+To find out more go to our website or ask our student recruiters for more info.